spinner Loading...

 Bike Sharing (Municipality of Merano): Free rental of traditional pedal bikes

-Bike Boxen (Municipality of Merano): Safe stations for bicycles
+Bike Boxen (Municipality of Merano): Safe bicycle storage stations

 Car Pooling (Municipality of Merano): Shared use of a car by people driving the same route

-On-demand (Municipalities of Merano and Brig-Glis): Demand responsive buses, available in areas and times of day less served by public transport
+On-demand (Municipalities of Merano and Brig-Glis): Demand-responsive buses, available in areas and at times of day with less public transport availability.

 Bike Sharing

 The bike-sharing system can now be provided in innovative ways through digitization and the utilization of electric bikes.
 In Merano, a new service has been tested since September 2019, which serves mainly to link the city center with the two train stations.
-As part of the Mentor project, the city of Merano provides 60 bicycles for short term rental free of charge at seven locations.
+As part of the Mentor project, the city of Merano provides 60 bicycles for short term rental free of charge at seven locations using real-time open data and mobility APIs.

 See available dataset